cooper-ece-366/david-steven-eric/README.md

 1) Head over to Remove Vehicles, and test removing by status `Sold`, `In-Transit`, `For sale`.
 Check after each batch remove that vehicles with that status tag no longer shows up on `Browse Vehicles`.
 2) Confirm that after removing by all three status, there are no vehicles presented under `Browse Vehicles`.
 3) Head over to Add Vehicles and upload `sampleSpreadsheetMaster.xlsx`.
 Check that the vehicles are presented under `Browse Vehicles`.
-4) Test filtering, sorting, and filtering in `Browse Vehicles`.
+4) Test filtering, sorting, and searching in `Browse Vehicles`.

 ## Overall Architecture
 ![image1](imgs/overall_arch.png)